Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized. And it’s easy to understand why.

 If you have the means to do so, you can find all kinds of craft room organizers especially made for your craft.

-These can be pricey and is why I don’t encourage you to buy any until you get to this part of the organization process.
+These can be pricey and that is why I don’t encourage you to buy any until you get to this part of the organization process.
 You don’t want to overspend before you declutter.

 Also, avoid the pink tax and look into home improvement stores like Lowe’s or Home Depot.